PentoHQ/tech-challenge-frontend/Notes.md

 `Overall`

-- Add titles to the button or actions everywhere
+- Add titles to the button or actions everywhere [Done]

 `Main Page`